While a discussion on different types of architectures deserves much more than this section provides, this page discusses three topics:

 - Cloud-native applications

 Serverless architectures rely extensively on either ephemeral functions reacting to events (FaaS or Lambda) or third party services that are exposed only through API calls.
 Applications require serverless architectures to be elastic, with usage-based pricing and zero operational burden.
-As such, Confluent Cloud Basic and Standard clusters are elastic, automatically scaling up when there is higher demand, i.e., more events and more API calls, and automatically scaling down when demand is lower.
-They have usage-based pricing that is based on per-event or per-API call.
-Other than calling an API or configuring the function, there is no user involvement in scaling up or down, failure recovery, or upgrades; Confluent is responsible for the availability, reliability, and uptime of your Kafka clusters.
+As such, Confluent Cloud Basic and Standard clusters are elastic.
+They have usage-based pricing that is based on throughput and storage.
+Other than calling an API or configuring the function, there is no user involvement in failure recovery or upgrades; Confluent is responsible for the availability, reliability, and uptime of your Kafka clusters.
 Confluent Cloud’s serverless offering includes not only core Kafka broker services but also event stream processing with ksqlDB and data migration into and out of end systems with fully managed connectors.
 At a high level, this achieves an ETL pipeline: move data into Confluent Cloud (extract), create long-running, auto-scaling streams transformations by publishing SQL to a REST API (transform), and persist this data (load).

 When using Confluent Cloud, your Kafka client applications may be cloud-native such that they are also running in the cloud.
 While new applications can be developed on Confluent Cloud from inception, it may be the case that some of your legacy applications migrate to the cloud over time.
 The path to cloud may take different forms: